Meet our Trustees

 Our Trustees make sure we're doing our best for girls in the UK

 Val Elliott - Interim Chair

 Val was a Brownie and Guide, and joined Rangers when she was in boarding school.
-She's been a Leader for over 20 years across the UK and in the United Arab Emirates as part of British Guides in Foreign Countries.
-She's currently passionate about promoting Peer Educators in her County.
+She's been a leader for over 20 years across the UK and in the United Arab Emirates as part of British Girlguiding Overseas.
+She's currently passionate about promoting peer educators in her county.